Jonny McCoy was always a believer in fate.

 But on January 29, 2017, fate would bring two people from opposite corners of the world together, and McCoy would first lay eyes on the woman who would become his wife.

-Chapter two: Chapter 1: A chance meeting that changed their lives forever
+Chapter 1: A chance meeting that changed their lives forever:

 As Hurricane Matthew approached the United States’ southeast, South Carolina was placed under mandatory evacuation.